DuncanMcRae/python_on_fresh_install/README.md

 # VSCODE
 What is it: VisualStudio Code is a software IDE that enables users to install bolt-on languages and extensions and themes as needed.
 How to install it:
-* Many ways to install it, but running Linux Manjaro 21.X I could only get python to install in to it if I used the install from snapd.
+* Many ways to install it, but running Linux Manjaro 21.1.3 I could only get python to install in to vscode if I used the install from snapd.
+It failed to install Jupyter any other way.
 * Snap is installed by default on a full install of Manjaro, but if you have installed the lite version then you will need to install it [install snap](https://snapcraft.io/docs/installing-snap-on-manjaro-linux)
 How to configure it:
 * Must have extensions: Bookmarks, Bracket Pair Colorizer 2, GitLens, indent-rainbow, Material Icon Theme, Python (installs Jupyter and Pylance), Python Docstring Generator, vscode-icons.
 I also theme it with Dracula (as my entire system is themed this way).